gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 `<percentage>`

-Shifts the element up or down the distance defined by taking the declared percentage of the element’s value for line-height
+Shifts the element up or down the distance defined by taking the declared percentage of the element’s value for `line-height`

 ### 7.3.7 Managing the line-height

-In previous sections, we saw that changing the line-height of an inline element can cause text from one line to overlap another.
+In previous sections, we saw that changing the `line-height` of an inline element can cause text from one line to overlap another.
 In each case, though, the changes were made to individual elements.
-So how can we affect the line-height of elements in a more general way in order to keep content from overlapping?
+So how can we affect the `line-height` of elements in a more general way in order to keep content from overlapping?

-One way to do this is to use the em unit in conjunction with an element whose fontsize has changed.
+One way to do this is to use the `em` unit in conjunction with an element whose `font-size` has changed.
 For example:

 ```css
 p {